ahmedesa/laravel-api-tool-kit-docs/api-generator.md

 ## **API Generator**
 The API Generator simplifies the process of creating API-related files for a model, making it quick and easy to set up the required components.
 It offers the ability to generate files such as controllers, requests, resources, migrations, factories, seeders, filters, tests, and even API routes.
-#### Usage :
+### Usage :
 To generate API-related files for a specific model, use the following command:

 ```
 php artisan api:generate ModelName
 ```
+Replace ModelName with the name of the model for which you wish to create API components.

-Upon running the command, you will be prompted with options to customize the generation process.
+Upon executing the command, you'll be presented with options to tailor the generation process according to your preferences.

-- If you choose to proceed with the default options, the generator will create files for all available options specified in the config/api-tool-kit configuration.
+- If you choose to proceed with the default options, the generator will create files for all available options specified in the `config/api-tool-kit` configuration.
 Alternatively, you can choose to customize the generation by selecting specific files to create.
 - when you type the command it will ask you whether you want default options :

-#### Default Options:
+### Default Options:
 By default, the API Generator creates the following files for the specified ModelName:

 | Default Options | Location |